CoDS-GCS/Bigdata_course_project/README.md

 1) Huge amount of lightweight workloads, where a huge number of requests are to be sent to a graph and these requests are lightweight processes.
 2) Few amounts of heavy workloads, where a few numbers of requests are to be sent to a graph but these requests will need heavy computations.

 These two types of workloads can be investigated with two different applications.
 The first application is question answering over knowledge graphs.
 QA system pipeline consists of 3 modules where the first module parses the question for question understanding, the second module maps the extracted information to vertices and edges in a knowledge graph and the last module creates a query and executes it.
-The second module relates to the first workload where mapping the key information from a question to the knowledge graph needs performing multiple lightweight tasks.
-Currently, the system is not efficient as the average time taken to run the system on a benchmark is 4.5 hours (16 seconds per question) which needs to be improved.
+The second module relates to the first workload where mapping the information from a question to the knowledge graph requires multiple lightweight processes.
+Currently, the system is not efficient as the average time taken to run the system on a benchmark is 4.5 hours (16 seconds per question).
 The second application relates to detecting hidden attacks in provenance graphs of kernel logs by getting similarities between 2 graphs: provenance and attack query graph.
-Provenance graphs are huge and fast-growing graphs, which requires time and memory efficiency.
-During experimentations, the average time taken for pre-processing a provenance graph of one day is around 4 hours, and a provenance graph of 4 days with 1.25M nodes and 3.5M edges consumed around 43 GB RAM.
+Provenance graphs are huge and fast-growing, so they require time and memory efficiency.
+The average time taken for pre-processing a provenance graph of one day is around 4 hours, and a provenance graph of 4 days with 1.25M nodes and 3.5M edges consumed around 43 GB RAM.
 The system crashes even before the completion of pre-processing.

 ## Datasets: